What Is Coolify? Self-Hosted PaaS Explained (2026)

 What is Coolify and How Does it Work?

 Coolify is a graphical user interface that you install on a server you own.
-Its primary job is to automate the entire process of turning code from a Git repository into a live, publicly accessible application.
-This automation is key to understanding what does Coolify do; it handles the complex steps that developers would otherwise have to perform manually.
+Its job is simple: turn code from a Git repository into a live, publicly accessible application.
+Instead of manually configuring Docker, Nginx, and SSL certificates, the platform handles all of it automatically.

-The high-level workflow is straightforward.
-You connect your GitHub or GitLab repository to Coolify, and when you push new code, it triggers a deployment.
-Coolify then pulls the code, builds it into a standardized container, configures the necessary networking and SSL certificates, and launches the application.
+In practice, the workflow is straightforward.
+You connect your GitHub or GitLab repository to the dashboard, and when you push new code, it triggers a deployment.
+The platform then pulls the code, builds it into a standardized container, configures the necessary networking and SSL certificates, and launches the application.
 This process simplifies deployment into a single, repeatable action.
 A community discussion on Hacker News highlights its flexibility: “You can use it to quickly deploy anything in a few minutes, yet you can also get your hands dirty and customize it to your needs.”
 For those looking for a powerful self-hosted PaaS alternative, this combination of automation and control is a major advantage.

-As the chart below illustrates, Coolify orchestrates several steps behind the scenes to create a seamless deployment experience.
-As shown in the ‘How Coolify Automates Deployment’ diagram below, the workflow streamlines these operations.
+As the chart below illustrates, Coolify orchestrates several steps behind the scenes to create a smooth deployment experience.
+As shown in the ‘How Coolify Automates Deployment’ diagram below, the workflow simplifies these operations.

-A critical point to understand is that Coolify is not a hosting company or a VPS provider.
+The BYOS model is what makes Coolify radically cheaper than Heroku or Vercel in practice — you pay only for the server, typically $4-10/month from providers like Hetzner or DigitalOcean.
+In contrast, a single Heroku Basic dyno costs $7/month with strict resource limits.
+A critical point to understand is that the platform is not a hosting company or a VPS provider.
 It is software you install on a server you procure from providers like DigitalOcean, Hetzner, AWS, or even a bare-metal server in your home lab.
 This is the BYOS (Bring-Your-Own-Server) model, which is fundamental to how Coolify operates and where it derives its cost-saving benefits.
-The question of where is Coolify installed is answered simply: on hardware you control.
+Where is it installed?
+On hardware you control.
+This is the same model we use for scaling n8n in queue mode — you pick the server, the software handles the rest.

 This model requires a basic understanding of the core principles of production infrastructure.
-As a GitHub issue from 2024 highlights, understanding the server environment is key; for example, Coolify’s attempt to install to the /data directory can be a limitation on systems with read-only root filesystems.
+As a GitHub issue from 2024 highlights, understanding the server environment is key; for example, the installer’s attempt to the /data directory can be a limitation on systems with read-only root filesystems.

-Coolify offers two distinct models to fit different needs and technical comfort levels.
-The Self-Hosted version is the free, open-source software that you install and manage entirely on your own server.
-You are responsible for the server costs, software updates, and all maintenance.
-The Coolify Cloud model is a paid service where the Coolify team manages the control panel’s installation and maintenance for you.
-Importantly, even with Coolify Cloud, you still connect your own servers to deploy applications—they just manage the manager.
+Most developers (ourselves included) start with the free self-hosted version — it’s the same software either way, and you can always migrate to Coolify Cloud later if you want hands-off panel updates.
+Here’s how the two options compare.
+First, the Self-Hosted version is the free, open-source software you install and manage on your own server.
+As a result, you handle server costs, software updates, and all maintenance yourself.
+Alternatively, the Cloud model is a paid service where the team manages the control panel’s installation and maintenance for you.
+However, even with the Cloud option, you still connect your own servers to deploy applications — they just manage the manager.

 | Feature | Self-Hosted | Coolify Cloud |